InsulaLabs/insi/docs/api_keys.md

 *   **Endpoint (Caller)**: `GET /db/api/v1/limits`
 *   **Authentication**: Any User Key

-This endpoint returns an object showing the maximum configured limits and the current resource usage for the key making the request.
+This endpoint returns an object showing the maximum configured limits and the current resource usage for the key making the request. **Note**: Current usage for RPS limits is not included in the response as it represents instantaneous rate data.

 *   **Endpoint (Admin)**: `POST /db/api/v1/admin/limits/get`
 *   **Authentication**: System Root Key

-This allows an administrator to view the limits and usage for any key by specifying it in the request body.
+This allows an administrator to view the limits and usage for any key by specifying it in the request body. **Note**: Like the caller endpoint, current RPS usage is not included in the response.

 ## API Key Aliases

-Aliases allow a primary API key to generate disposable, subordinate keys.
-These aliases share the exact same identity, permissions, and resource limits as their "root" key.
+Aliases allow a primary API key (entity root key) to generate disposable, subordinate keys.
+These aliases share the exact same identity, permissions, and resource limits as their parent key.

 **Purpose**: The primary use case is to create keys that can be safely used in less secure environments (e.g., client-side applications, third-party integrations).
 If an alias is compromised, it can be revoked without affecting the primary key or the services that depend on it.

 ### Creating an Alias

 *   **Endpoint**: `POST /db/api/v1/alias/set`
-*   **Authentication**: Any User Key (The key creating the alias)
+*   **Authentication**: Any User Key (The entity root key creating the alias)

-Any valid API key (except the system root key) can create an alias for itself.
+Any valid API key (except the system root key) can create an alias for itself. **Important**: Only entity root keys can create aliases; alias keys cannot create further aliases.

 1. The system generates a brand new, unique API key to serve as the alias.
 2. It creates two mappings in the database: